 Get in touch!

-I’m especially interested in hearing from folks who:
+I’m especially interested in hearing from folks who are:

-- are working on race/class/gender issues in permaculture movement building and curricula
+- actively working on race/class/gender issues in permaculture movement building and curricula

 - doing formal research – biophysical or social – on permacultur

 - interested in bringing me in for teaching or consulting work

 If you are searching for advice about studying permaculture academia, I recommend looking at programs in agroecology.
 You can find helpful links to programs here and here.
 Agroecology is often very interdisciplinary, so many of those programs will encompass social and biophysical research.
 Geography programs – secret hotbeds of radicalism that they are – can also be great for permaculture research.

 If you are in the very beginning phases of a research project, and are looking for resources, here are some places to start: